 On December 19, 2012, Canadian astronaut Chris Hadfield lifted off above the barren plains of Kazakhstan en route to the International Space Station (ISS).
-He'll make the sprawling orbital laboratory his home for five months, working alongside eight American astronauts and Russian cosmonauts as they conduct science experiments, test new technologies, berth commercial re-supply craft with Canadarm2 and carry out spacewalks.
+He made the sprawling orbital laboratory his home for five months, working alongside eight American astronauts and Russian cosmonauts as they conducted science experiments, tested new technologies, berthed commercial re-supply craft with Canadarm2 and carried out a spacewalk.

 Trusted with crucial responsibilities

-Hadfield, who has earned distinctions as the first Canadian to operate the Space Shuttle's Canadarm in space and the nation's first to walk in space, will also serve as the first Canadian commander of the ISS.
-During the launch and two-day trip to the Space Station, Hadfield will strap into a Russian Soyuz capsule, just to the left of spacecraft skipper Roman Romanenko and National Aeronautics and Space Administration's (NASA) Tom Marshburn.
-As the "left seater," Hadfield will back up Romanenko, ready to shoulder the Soyuz piloting role if circumstances warrant—a demanding responsibility that Hadfield began to train for a decade ago.
+Hadfield, who has earned distinctions as the first Canadian to operate the Space Shuttle's Canadarm in space and the nation's first to walk in space, also served as the first Canadian commander of the ISS.
+During the launch and two-day trip to the Space Station, Hadfield was strapped into a Russian Soyuz capsule, just to the left of spacecraft skipper Roman Romanenko and National Aeronautics and Space Administration's (NASA) Tom Marshburn.
+As the "left seater," Hadfield was Romanenko's back up ready to shoulder the Soyuz piloting role if circumstances warrant—a demanding responsibility that Hadfield began to train for a decade ago.

 "If the commander gets appendicitis, I must fly the vehicle by myself," he explained.

 Hadfield became fluent in Russian in order to achieve proficiency in multiple variants of the recently upgraded Soyuz capsule.

 Hadfield poses in front of the new commercial SpaceX Dragon resupply capsule.
 (Credit: Canadian Space Agency)